Hexlet/docs/create-lesson.md

 #### README.md

 README.md file contains description of the task written in markdown syntax.
-This text will be shown to a user when s/he starts the exercise.
+This text will be shown to a student when s/he starts the exercise.

 #### Dockerfile